pavan369-d/cometchat-assignment/Readme.md

     |-- protectedroutes
 ```
 ## Conclusion 🌟
-Successfully integrated CometChat SDK with user authentication, one-to-one chat, route protection, and backend communication.
-The integration is complete with API configuration targeting the IN region and responsive UI adjustments.
+Successfully integrated CometChat SDK with user authentication, one-to-one chat.
+The integration is complete with API configuration targeting the IN region.
 ---